microsoft/botframework-cli/packages/orchestrator/README.md

   >  Misclassified - utterances with false-positive and false-negative predictions.
   >  Metrics - confisuon matrix metrics.

-  In the Metrics section, Orchestrator "assess" command first generates a series of per-label binary confusion matrices.
+  In the Metrics section, the Orchestrator "assess" command first generates a series of per-label binary confusion matrices.
   Each confusion matrix is comprised of 4 cells: true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
 Using these 4 cells, Orchestrator can compute several other confusion